University of North Carolina at Chapel Hill, J.D., with high honors, 2017; Order of the Coif; Member, North Carolina Law Review

 University of North Carolina at Pembroke, B.A., summa cum laude, 2013

-Ben DeCelle advises and represents clients in complex disputes.
-He maintains a diverse litigation practice, including matters involving employment, noncompetition and trade secrets, insurance coverage, construction, unfair and deceptive trade practices, and general business disputes.
+Ben DeCelle advises and represents clients in complex commercial disputes.
+He maintains a diverse litigation practice, including matters involving employment, insurance coverage, construction, fraud, unfair and deceptive trade practices, and general business disputes.

 Honors & Awards